Archaeological Research Facility

 McCarthy Hall 601

-This provides a fundamentally different way to observe the universe, bringing us new information about nature’s most violent astrophysical events, such as supernovae and collisions between black holes and neutron stars.
+These waves provide a fundamentally different way to observe the universe, bringing new information about nature’s most violent astrophysical events, such as supernovae and collisions between black holes and neutron stars.

 The Gravitational-Wave Physics and Astronomy Center brings together faculty, students and staff at CSUF with an interest in gravitational-wave science.
-Our research involves modeling sources of gravitational waves, understanding the gravitational-wave signals they produce, measuring signals in the LIGO detectors and improving the sensitivity of the detectors.
-Our members include students and scientists from a variety of backgrounds.
-We are helping to train the next generation of gravitational-wave scientists and promoting a diverse scientific community.
-We also work together to communicate new scientific developments to the public.
+The center’s research involves modeling sources of gravitational waves, understanding the workings of black holes and neutron stars, and improving the performance of current and future gravitational-wave detectors.
+Its members include students and scientists from a variety of backgrounds.
+The center is helping to train the next generation of gravitational-wave scientists and promoting a diverse scientific community.
+The center also works together to communicate new scientific developments to the public.

 Hazel Miller Croy Reading Center

-The Hazel Miller Croy Reading Center, which is housed in Education Classroom Building 24, serves the community by providing low-cost, research-based intervention and assessment for school-age children experiencing challenges with literacy development.
-The center also provides a venue that facilitates practicum experiences for graduate students in the Department of Literacy and Reading Education and supports ongoing literacy research conducted by faculty members and graduate students.
+The Hazel Miller Croy Reading Center serves the community by providing low-cost, research-based intervention and assessment for school-age children experiencing challenges with literacy development.
+The center provides a venue that facilitates practicum experiences for graduate students in the Department of Literacy and Reading Education.
+It also supports faculty, graduate student and alumni literacy research and education outreach in the community.
+For more information, contact firstname.lastname@example.org.

 Health Promotion Research Institute